microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/AssertionFailureException.md

 The exception that is thrown by the Coyote runtime upon assertion failure.

-The exception that is thrown by the Coyote runtime upon assertion failure.

 ```csharp
 public sealed class AssertionFailureException : RuntimeException
 ```